carrineblank/MicrO/README.md

 Created by Carrine E. Blank, University of Montana, fall 2013 through summer 2015.

-This alpha version of the ontology includes terms and term synonyms found in over 1200 prokaryotic taxonomic descriptions, collected from a diverse set of taxonomic descriptions from Archaea, Cyanobacteria, Bacteroidetes, and Mollicutes.
+This alpha version of the ontology includes terms and term synonyms found in over 1,500 prokaryotic taxonomic descriptions, collected from a diverse set of taxonomic descriptions from Archaea, Cyanobacteria, Bacteroidetes, Firmicutes and Mollicutes.

 Contains ~ 1,550 terms and term definitions, along with thousands of term synonyms.
 Constructed in OWL Protégé; following OBO Foundry principles.
 Imports ~10,240 terms from 15 other ontologies, including Phenotype Quality (PATO), the Gene Ontology (GO), and Chemical Entities of Biological Interest (ChEBI).
 Contains >20,500 logical axioms connecting entities and processes across multiple ontologies to facilitate inference of higher-order phenotypic traits.